From shoestring travelling to a six-figure salary

 With a career change on the horizon, Marc became laser-focused on gaining new trade qualifications that would set him up for the future.

-He moved back to Darwin, and quickly settled into life as a VET student at CDU while doing his apprenticeship with a local electrical company.
+He moved back to Darwin, and quickly settled into life as a CDU TAFE student while doing his apprenticeship with a local electrical company.
 "Having done a few odd jobs in audio and electrical work, the trades felt somewhat natural for me," he says.

 Practical, hands-on learning with mates for life

-Marc has fond memories of his time at CDU VET and was thankful for the many on-the-job learning opportunities and the great facilities.
+Marc has fond memories of his time at CDU TAFE and was thankful for the many on-the-job learning opportunities and the great facilities.

 "Sometimes I wouldn’t completely comprehend the theory behind what I was studying until a few weeks later, when I came across the same situation out in the field.
 I would keep having moments of 'Ahh, so that’s what that is!'," he remembers.